• Level of education

 Syllabus

-Procedural programming with Python 3 (review and refresh)
+Procedural programming with Python 3 (revisions and in-depth study)

 Scientific programming, the NumPy library